capeisti/kafka-flow-chat-experiment/README.md

-Super simple chat application demo for Apache Kafka and Vaadin Flow.
+Super simple chat application demo for Apache Kafka and Vaadin Flow ==
-==
 Requires Apache Kafka installed and running at default ports.